brianryer/portfolio/index.md

 - Fidelity to subject matter

 Keeping these factors in mind during content creation ensures the content is highly readable, in the format and context most appropriate for the audience.
-Content that is clear, accurate, and inviting to your audience – this is content that is read, and that is the point, isn't it?
+Content that is clear, accurate, and inviting to your audience &ndash; this is content that is read, and that is the point, isn't it?

 ---